SyncfusionExamples/crosshairs-and-trackballs-in-syncfusion-react-charts/README.md

-# Zooming and Panning Options with React Charts of Syncfusion
+# How to Enable Crosshairs and Trackballs in React Charts

 A quick-start react project that helps you to learn how to enable crosshairs and trackballs in Syncfusion React Charts.
 This project also contains code snippet to enable and customize the crosshair tooltip.